-Background on Hunger
+Are You Hungry?
+A Little Background on Hunger

 Think about babies: when they are hungry they cry, letting us know it’s time to eat.
 Not all cries indicate hunger; babies cry for a variety of reasons, including discomfort, a wet diaper, and more.

 Children coming home from school may tear into the refrigerator or pantry, “starving” and desperate to eat.

 In my experience, children are not inclined to use the delay tactics and strategic distractions common to those used by adults when they are hungry.
-For kids, hunger is powerful.

-Hunger starts in the blood stream with the drop in blood sugar after a period of time has passed without eating (generally three to four hours for kids; less for toddlers).
+Hunger starts in the blood stream with a dip in blood sugar after a period of time has passed without eating (generally three to four hours for kids; less for toddlers).

+I Am Hungry.
 How Growth Affects Hunger

 A common “tell” of a parent with a teen is the frequent grocery store shops–like every two days– just to keep the kitchen stocked.